RobertGregg/CellularPotts.jl/docs/src/ExampleGallery/LetsGetMoving/LetsGetMoving.md

 25.0
 ````

 Our model is more ready for simulation!
-This can be done using the using the `ModelStep!` function, interactively through the `CellGUI` function, or recorded as a gif using `recordCPM`.
-Any options to the GLMakie `record` function can be passed through.
+This can be done using the using the `ModelStep!` function or recorded as a gif using `record`.
+Check out the documentation for `record` and `visualize` for options to customize the simulation's output.

 ````julia
 record(cpm, file="LetsGetMoving.gif")